 José Del Real Viramontes is the Communications Associate for Project MALES.
 He is a third year doctoral student in Cultural Studies in Education at UT Austin.
 He holds a M.A in Cultural Studies in Education from the University of Texas at Austin and a B.A in Chicana and Chicano Studies from the University of California Los Angeles.
 His research interests include evaluating the transfer receptive culture at public flagship universities for Chicana/o Latina/o community college students Contact José by email: email@example.com

 Pavitee Peumsang is a research associate for Project MALES.
-She is a first year doctoral student in the Program in Higher Education Leadership (PHEL) at the University of Texas at Austin.
+She is a second year doctoral student in the Program in Higher Education Leadership (PHEL) at the University of Texas at Austin.
 Pavitee earned her B.A. in Sociology with a minor in Labor and Workplace Studies and a M.A. in Education with a concentration in Race and Ethnic Studies from the University of California, Los Angeles.
-Her research interests examine postsecondary educational policies and practices that impact access, equity, and degree attainment for low-income, ethnic minority, and underrepresented students with a focus on community college students.
-Contact Pavitee by email: email@example.com
+Her research interest explores how educational leaders could transform systems for racial equity and inclusion through a community-based equity approach, particularly within the community college sector.
+Contact Pavitee by email: firstname.lastname@example.org

 Leticia Palomin is a doctoral student in the Educational Administration & Human Resource Development (EAHRD) program at Texas A&M University.
 She is currently a graduate research assistant for the Texas Education Consortium for Male Students of Color Consortium under the supervision of Dr. Luis Ponjuan.
 Her research interests include the experiences of first-generation undergraduate and graduate students at Predominately White Institutions (PWIs), financial aid literacy, and Latina/o familial involvement in higher education.
 Contact Leticia by email at:: firstname.lastname@example.org